Seth-Lamancusa/26quick/README.md

   * **session.csv**: a .csv file in which rows describe full runs.
   * **summary.txt**: a .txt file giving summary statistics for the whole session.
   * **rolling**: a folder containing several charts with plotted rolling averages.
 The number following "rolling_" in the .png filename is the window size.
-  * **y_given_x**: a folder(s) containg 1) a summary of a one-factor linear model using 'x' as our predictor and 'y' as our response, along with 2) a plot of the regression line overlayed on top of the data.
+  * **y_given_x**: a folder(s) containg
+    - a summary of a one-factor linear model using 'x' as our predictor and 'y' as our response.
+    - a plot of the regression line overlayed on top of the data.

 Once you have a few sessions, you can run "generate_agg_data.py" to analyze your play over longer time horizons.
 Work in progress.